Top five extraordinary data recoveries from 2019

 A large German company suffered a cyber attack which left 100 servers partially encrypted.
 The ransom proposed by the hackers was over 400,000€, and federal police could not identify the ransomware type.
 It was determined that the attack was highly targeted to this customer, and nothing like it had been seen before.

-The customer had an IBM SAN with 50 drives and after forensic analysis it was found that data inside the LUNs was either deleted or overwritten.
+The customer had an IBM SAN with 50 drives and after forensic analysis, it was found that data inside the LUNs were either deleted or overwritten.
 This affected six LUNs which were 25TB each in size and had different file systems – four ReFS and two with NTFS.

 Ontrack engineers in Böblingen, Germany managed to repair the logical damage to the point that the ReFS file system could be recovered 100% file by file.
 Ontrack’s in house development team then needed to create custom tools in order to piece together the NTFS file system and deduplication database, so that data from a Veeam backup could be extracted and delivered on an ongoing basis to the customer.